Is now a good time to get swine flu?

 "The scenario is that you get your mates together to spread swine flu.
 But then you take it home.
 Perhaps you take your dear old granny a cup of tea.
 She catches it.
 And dies."

-You might recover fast, but those you expose might not
+THE ANSWER You might recover fast, but those you expose might not It's highly contagious, with the potential to infect many people Anyone can develop serious complications |

 For this new version of H1N1 is highly contagious.
 Someone in rude health might recover quickly, albeit after enduring a fever, vomiting and diarrhoea.
 But they might pass it on to someone less able to fight it off - someone with diabetes, asthma or a weak immune system.